Capgemini/powerapps-specflow-bindings/README.md

 Given 'someone' has created 'a record'
 ```

-The examples above will both look for a JSON file named _a record.json_ in the _data_ folder (you must ensure that these files are copying to the build output directory).
+The examples above will both look for a JSON file named _a record.json_ in a _data_ folder in the root of your project.
 The difference is that the latter requires the following in the configuration file:

 - a user with an alias of _someone_ in the `users` array
 - an application user with sufficient privileges to impersonate the above user configured in the `applicationUser` property.